cupy/cupy/docs/source/tutorial/kernel.rst

 User-Defined Kernels
 ====================

-CuPy provides easy ways to define two types of CUDA kernels: elementwise kernels and reduction kernels.
+CuPy provides easy ways to define three types of CUDA kernels: elementwise kernels, reduction kernels and raw kernels.
-We first describe how to define and call elementwise kernels, and then describe how to define and call reduction kernels.
+In this documentation, we describe how to define and call each kernels.

 Basics of elementwise kernels